DJackson-BlueTeam/Portfolio/SOC/Linux/Linux Security Monitoring/README.md

 - Using `grep` to filter through logs for  suspicious activities.
 - Analyzing timestamps of login events to establish attack vectors.

+## Linux Threat Detection 2
+Building on the first threat detection method, this section focuses on:

+**Detection Techniques**
+- Advance filtering of logs to detect exploitations attempts.

+**Command Execution Tracking**
+- Monitoring processes initiated by unauthorized users.

+**Evidence Analysis**
+- Utilizing logs from various sources to confirm attack paths and impact.

+## Linux Threat Detection 3
+This section emphasizes on:

+**Post-Exploitation Activities**
+- Identifying actions taken by attackers after paining access.

+**Process Traa Analysis**
+- Understanding the linage of commands executed on the systems to trace back to the original malicious action.

+**Universal Detection Techniques**
+- Establishing best practices for analyzing logs across different scenarios.